justicedemocrats/new-site/src/pages/nominate-pages/index.md

         width: full
     title: Tell Us About The Person You're Nominating
   - display: candidate
+    preface: >-
+      There are no disqualifiers, but we're particularly interested in: working class backgrounds, people of color, women who show evidence of leadership (not  through titles, but through action/results), uninhibited fight for what's right
     questions:
       - label: What is your nominee's occupation?
         name: Nominee Occupation